 After numerous complaints, Administrative Law Judge Brian Levine of Staten Island has been ordered by an arbitrator to take anger management and human relations classes.
 This being the result of a 2009 incident during an open court session where Judge Levine began a heated tirade that was directed at an MTA worker defending himself on a traffic violation.
 Judge Levine has earned a reputation among Staten Island motorists and attorneys assigned to defend traffic violations in his court as being one of the nastiest and toughest judges in the state.

 Judge Levine works for the Traffic Violation Bureau (TVB), a division of the New York State Department of Motor Vehicles.
-The TVB has locations throughout the State of New York, including locations in the five boroughs of New York City, Buffalo, Rochester and some parts of Suffolk County.
+The TVB has locations throughout the State of New York, including locations in the five boroughs of New York City.
 These TVB locations combined handle close to 800,000 cases a year and raise over $40 million annually.

 The reason why the TVB has such a higher conviction rate than the average municipal court is because the TVB does not allow for “plea bargains” or reductions of the original traffic ticket.
 This means that motorists have only two options in the TVB: plead guilty to the charge and pay the fines without going to trial or take the matter to trial and face odds that are heavily in favor of the police officer.

 The money the TVB raises is directly related to the conviction rate, i.e. the rate at which the judge finds motorists guilty.
 The more convictions, the more revenue generated.
 However, this does not always mean that justice is being served.